 Flight and movement are read in the company logo.
 The Nerf logo is like a bullet or a ball flying towards a target.
-They point to toys for mobile entertainment that will help children throw out the accumulated energy.
+They point to toys for mobile entertainment that will help children expend the energy they’ve accumulated.
 Complements the emblem with a message of joy and games.

 Meaning and History

 The Nerf brand name was taken from racing jargon.
-In drag racers, this word means special crossbars covered with polyurethane foam and designed to protect vehicles.
+In drag racing, this term refers to special crossbars covered with polyurethane foam that are designed to protect vehicles.
 They were attached to the front of the trucks, which propelled the racers to the starting position.

 The designers used the original company name to design an entire series of logos.
 The first appeared in 1969, and the last in 2020.
-During this time, the inscription acquired a modern look with a 3D design and a gradient.
+During this time, the inscription took on a modern look, featuring a 3D design and a gradient.

 What is Nerf?

 Nerf is an American toy brand known for its foam dart blasters and water guns.
-It is owned by the Hasbro company but was created in 1969 by another company, Parker Brothers.
-Initially, the brand produced indoor-safe balls but later expanded to include foam-based weaponry with safe ammunition made of polyurethane foam.
+It is owned by Hasbro but was created in 1969 by Parker Brothers.
+Initially, the brand produced indoor-safe balls, but later expanded to include foam-based weaponry with safe ammunition made of polyurethane foam.

 1969 – 1990

 From its inception until 1990, the toy manufacturer had a yellow wordmark with no additional elements.
-The short “NERF” lettering looked unusual thanks to the stylized font in which the letters had a fantasy design.
-Uppercase “N,” “R,” and “F” were combined with lowercase “E” to make the logo even more informal.
+The short “NERF” lettering looked unusual thanks to the stylized font, which gave the letters a fantasy design.
+The uppercase “N,” “R,” and “F” were combined with the lowercase “E” to make the logo even more informal.
 Strong asymmetry, rounded corners, and wide lines emphasized the brand’s playfulness.

 This symbol began to be used in 1969 when Reyn Guyer invented a safe polyurethane foam ball that could not break anything.
 Parker Brothers began selling it in 1970, advertising it as an indoor ball.